 His participation in the Jinro VS Ouji set of battles against some of the variety’s veterans such as Kenji Nojima, Hirofumi Nojima, Ryohei Kimura, Hisayoshi Suganuma proved to be quite challenging, however with his acting skills and quick wits, he was able to, alongside Takahiro Mizushima, eliminate just enough people for them to win.

-A year later and he participated on Jinro Battle – lies and the truth 2018 October – Jinro VS Samurai.
+A year later and he participated in Jinro Battle – lies and the truth 2018 October – Jinro VS Samurai.

-Toyonaga composes, writes and produces his own music since his indie days.
-He plays a variety of music instruments on a professional level such as guitar, piano and drums.
+Toyonaga composes, writes, and produces his own music since his indie days.
+He plays a variety of musical instruments on a professional level such as guitar, piano, and drums.

 Bromance with Genki Okawa

 On Rejet’s 2017 Endless Summer event, Okawa was barely tamable during the special “Marginal #4 and Dance with Devils” corner.